jessehorne/derplang/README.md

 derplang
 ===========================

-Derplang is a simple interpreted language, functional, with similarities to languages in the LISP family.
+Derplang is a interpreted language, functional, with similarities to languages in the LISP family.
+The interpreter is simple and may be useful as a model for other programs of a similar nature.

 Documentation for the interpreter written in Lua
 ------------------------------------------------